 - Offer help, not a photo.
 If you witness an accident or someone getting injured, call for emergency help and stay with the person.
 Don't whip out your cell phone and start snapping selfies as you assist.
 The only time you should take a picture of the situation is if it can be of some help later to show what happened.
 Never post the photos of a tragedy or accident on social media.

 - Don't post intimate selfie shots.
-I've recently seen some selfies that have made me blush, and I don't get embarrassed easily.
-My first reaction is to block those people from my social media feed because it's clear that they have bad taste.
+They are in bad taste.
 It might be fun to make out with your boyfriend on the bus, but it's inappropriate to share it with the world.